Skip to main content

 An indirect property investment in DNB Scandinavian Property Fund must be based on a long-term perspective and is therefore not suitable for investors with a short-term time horizon.

-Assessment of the fund’s overall value-adjusted equity
+Assessment of the fund's total value-adjusted equity (VEK)

 Contact us